 Abbreviation for Scientific Textiles – Scitex evolved into one of the largest suppliers of prepress equipment, was bought by Creo which itself was later purchased by Kodak.

 A crease put on paper to help it fold better.

 Creasing paper mechanically so it will fold more easily.
-This is usually necessary when paper is even moderately stiff or when the fold goes across the grain.
+This is usually necessary when the paper is even moderately stiff or when the fold goes across the grain.

 Dainippon Screen, formed in 1943, is one of the largest companies supplying scanners, workflows and output devices to the graphic arts.

 The position of the two rows of halftone dots relative to degrees of a circle.
 When outputting the four films of reproduction, the dots of each process color are placed at a distinct and different angle, one to another.
-Usually, the major strong colours of cyan, magenta and black are placed at a distance of 30 degrees, although some software generates other screen angles.
+Usually, the major strong colors of cyan, magenta and black are placed at a distance of 30 degrees, although some software generates other screen angles.

 A graph that illustrates the relationship between the stored gray level for a pixel and the dot size that will result on output.
 Screen curves are established during linearization of an output device.

-A photo print made by using a halftone negative; also called a velox.
+A photo print made by using a halftone negative; also called a Velox.

 Computer files containing the bitmap outlines of digitally rendered typefaces for display on a computer monitor.
 Screen fonts offer high fidelity to the printed output.